adamrork/HybFilter/README.md

 IDS/
 ```

 All cleaned "FAA" and "FNA" files will be written to `FAA/` and `FNA/` respectively.
-Processed files will have the suffix "_lR" (loci removed) appended to their basename.
-The directory `IDS/` will contain one file listing each locus which passed the filter and were written to your output directory.
+Processed files will have the suffix "_gR" (genes removed) appended to their basename.
+The directory `IDS/` will contain one file listing each gene which passed the filter and were written to your output directory.

-### Step 04: Remove samples containing below a certain proportion of loci
+### Step 04: Remove samples containing below a certain proportion of genes

 To run `04_removeSamples.sh`, you must supply the PATH to your input data directory (the output directory provided in step 03), the PATH to the output directory you prefer your cleaned data be written to, and the namelist file used by HybPiper.
-You must also supply a value between 0.00 and 1.00, which represents the proportion of loci each sample must have to have in order for its sequences to be retained in your output loci files.
+You must also supply a value between 0.00 and 1.00, which represents the proportion of genes each sample must have to have in order for its sequences to be retained in your output gene files.

 ```
 04_removeSamples.sh -i /PATH/TO/INPUT/DIRECTORY -o /PATH/TO/OUTPUT/DIRECTORY -n /PATH/TO/namelist.txt -p FLOAT